We specialise in catering for groups of riders

 From our own touring experience we are aware it is often difficult to find appropriate accommodation for large groups of riders travelling together.
 The Club Room at RidersRest has been specifically designed for such groups and can accommodate up to 9 riders plus gear.

-The accommodation comprises comfortable 3 foot-wide single bunk beds with sheets, pillow(s) and quilt.
+The accommodation comprises comfortable 3 foot-wide single bunk beds (plus all sheets, pillows, duvets & towels).
 With ample en-suite shower and toilet facilities, the area is clean and spacious allowing you to store your gear and luggage with room to relax.
 It even has a fully stocked beer fridge.
-There is also direct access onto 2 large outside terraces and extensive garden area.
+There is also direct access onto 2 large outside terraces, sundeck, swimming pool and extensive garden area.

 We have found that by accommodating large groups in the Club Room, a strong spirit of camaraderie develops amongst the riders, keeping the group together and ensuring that no one is left out.

 Book the Club Room on the fully inclusive Comfort rate for a group of 5 – 9 people for 2 or more nights and you get the following for just Euro 62 per person per night inclusive:

 - Home cooked evening meal